Elysia-simp/Pride-Shader/README.md

 # Other notes

-This game uses tangents as previously stated however due to limitations that MMD has I cannot repremand every oddity made to rip them you'll need to study a bit and use unity to import the assets directly as AssetRipper (or any similar tool) will toss a unity version error or wont support tangents
+This game uses tangents as previously stated however due to limitations that MMD has I cannot repremand every oddity made to rip them you'll need to study a bit and use unity to import the assets directly as AssetRipper (or any similar tool) will toss a unity version error or wont support tangents, So I can't possibly fix EVERY error that might of arrised from this at this time.
+Please understand!

 However this is completely optional (As of right now)